visgl/deck.gl/docs/api-reference/core/deck.md

 * `null` - the tooltip is hidden, with the CSS `display` property set to `none`.
 * A string - the string is rendered in a tooltip with the default CSS styling described below.
 * An object with the following fields:
-  + `text` (String, optional) - Specifies the `innerText` attribute of the tooltip.
+  + `text` (string, optional) - Specifies the `innerText` attribute of the tooltip.
-  + `html` (String, optional) - Specifies the `innerHTML` attribute of the tooltip.
+  + `html` (string, optional) - Specifies the `innerHTML` attribute of the tooltip.
 Note that this will override the specified `innerText`.
-  + `className` (String, optional) - Class name to attach to the tooltip element.
+  + `className` (string, optional) - Class name to attach to the tooltip element.
 The element has the default class name of `deck-tooltip`.
-  + `style` (Object, optional) - An object of CSS styles to apply to the tooltip element, which can override the default styling.
+  + `style` (object, optional) - An object of CSS styles to apply to the tooltip element, which can override the default styling.

 By default, the tooltip has the following CSS style: